rsvim/rfc/6-ColoringAndSyntaxParser.md

 Vim/Neovim editors also have other colors, not only syntax colors for source code text files.
 For example Neovim has multiple highlighting groups for **floating-window**: [NormalFloat](https://neovim.io/doc/user/syntax.html#hl-NormalFloat), [FloatBorder](https://neovim.io/doc/user/syntax.html#hl-FloatBorder), [FloatTitle](https://neovim.io/doc/user/syntax.html#hl-FloatTitle), etc.

 Such kind of colors are not related to programming language syntaxes, but more related for UI widgets.

-### Ecosystem

-All the popular editors have their community to continuously contribute to the syntaxes and themes.
-This requrie a lot of time and efforts.

-- Vim: Programming languages will maintain a `.vim` syntax file, to help developers to use their language with Vim/Neovim editors.
-- Sublime-text: Programming languages will maintain a `.sublime-syntax` syntax file, to help developers to use their language with sublime-text editor (and all the editors/viewers compatible with it).
-- VsCode: Programming languages will maintain a `.tmLanguage.json` syntax file, to help developers to use their language with vscode editor (and all the editors/viewers compatible with it).
-- TreeSitter: Many programming languages will maintain its `parser.c` parser, to help developers to use their language with TreeSitter embedded editors.

-Only creating a syntax engine and specifications is easy, but building/maintaining the whole community for all programming languages is hard, which may takes many years.

-## Engine

-I believe rsvim should choose a ready-to-work syntax engine, leverage the existing community, thus to achieve a quick win.
-Apparently we only have below choices:

-1. Vim regex-based syntax engine.
-2. TextMate syntax engine.
-3. TreeSitter syntax engine.

 ### Vim Regex-Based Engine